By Kat Wright, M.A.

 Coughing is one of the most obvious and indisputable signs of human illness.
 In addition to being the main cause for patient visits to doctors, over a billion dollars are spent each year on over-the-counter (OTC) cough remedies in the US.
 With so many people filling medical clinics and spending so much money seeking relief from this common malady, one wonders why the persistent sounds of sick, coughing people remains such a defining feature of Winter.

 The answer is that most cold and flu treatments are designed to suppress the symptoms of cough, and do nothing to address the cause.
-As Dr. Jake Fratkin, the developer of the BronchoPhase lung support formula notes, even the American College of Chest Physicians (ACCP) has warned that OTC cough expectorants and suppressants don’t treat the underlying causes of the cough, and often don’t do much to help relieve symptoms.
+As Dr. Jake Fratkin points out, even the American College of Chest Physicians (ACCP) has noted that OTC cough expectorants and suppressants don’t treat the underlying causes of the cough, and often don’t do much to help relieve symptoms.

 Additionally, the conventional medical practice of giving antibiotics to patients for colds and flu has been shown to be completely ineffective, since antibiotics only work against bacteria, not viruses, and roughly 95 percent of all coughs are caused by viruses.

 And though antibiotics may slow down the production of mucus, they can weaken the immune system and contribute to the proliferation of deadly antibiotic-resistant forms of bacteria.
 What is really needed is a safe and effective way of targeting the viruses that cause us to cough.